So you may be thinking: What the heck are Pinterest rich pins anyway?

 Pinterest rich pins are one of the easiest ways to drive more traffic to your website from Pinterest – for 100% free.

 And before you think this is some technical hocus-pocus and you can’t be bothered with, hear this:

-Make sure you grab your FREE Pinterest marketing quick guide below to steal my proven Pinterest traffic strategies right now:
+Before we start, make sure you grab your FREE Pinterest marketing quick guide below to steal my proven Pinterest traffic strategies: